 Newcomers to first aid and resuscitation procedures are often confused by complex terminology and associated procedures.
-Terms such as CPR, pulmonary resuscitation, chest compressions, artificial respiration and mouth-to-mouth can bewilder beginners, so Real First Aid courses use simulations to simplify things.
+Terms such as CPR, pulmonary resuscitation, chest compressions, artificial respiration and mouth-to-mouth can bewilder beginners, so Real Response courses use simulations to simplify things.
 Course facilitators ensure class sizes are small so all students get first-hand guidance for becoming familiar with professional emergency equipment.
 Resuscitation procedures are highly valued attainments that are ready to be used when an emergency arises.
 Every aspect of CPR forms a link in the chain of survival, with mouth-to-mouth resuscitation steps and techniques easy to learn.
 Resuscitation procedures include:

 - Clearing the airway by using the head-tilt, chin-lift maneuver.
 The chin can be gently moved to open the airway and a few seconds taken to check for any breathing.

 - Mouth-to-mouth breathing performed in conjunction with chest compressions to maintain oxygen and blood flow.
 Rescue breaths are delivered by pinching the patient’s nostrils shut and making a seal over their mouth with yours.